TimTeaFan/loopurrr/README.md

 <a id="logo" href="https://raw.githubusercontent.com/TimTeaFan/loopurrr/main/man/figures/logo_big.png"><img src="https://raw.githubusercontent.com/TimTeaFan/loopurrr/main/man/figures/logo.png" alt="loopurrr's logo a cat sleeping in the form of a circle" align="right"></a>
 </p>

-The goal of {loopurrr} is to make {purrr}’s iterator functions more understandable and easier to debug.
+{loopurrr} makes {purrr}’s iterator functions more understandable and easier to debug.

 In this initial version, {loopurrr} consists only of *one* main
 function: `as_loop()`.